Cinephilia: Cinephilia and filmmaking

 Throughout the history of cinema, there have been numerous directors who developed their understanding of cinema through filmgoing and participation in cinephile communities and organizations instead of within the formal settings of either a film school or a film studio.

 The directors of the French New Wave, who learned about filmmaking by attending screenings at film clubs and discussing movies amongst themselves, are often seen as models for cinephiles.
 Their intellectual omnivorousness, which equated an interest in cinema with strong understandings of literature, art and sometimes philosophy, has continued to have influence on cinephiles.

-On the other hand, many directors emphasize their lack of cinephilia or interest in movies as in the cases of Abbas Kiarostami and Peter Greenaway, while acclaimed by cinephiles, often emphasized their disinterests in cinema when interviewed.
+On the other hand, many directors emphasize their lack of cinephilia or interest in movies as in the cases of Miranda July, Abbas Kiarostami and Peter Greenaway, while each acclaimed by cinephiles, often emphasized their disinterests in cinema when interviewed.

 Cinephobia

 There have also been different forms of cinephobia (fear or hatred of cinema) from the fear of "losing" celluloid film in the digital age through anxieties about moral values on the big screen to the point of censorship.